Discord-Bot-Builder/Docs/faq/blocks.md

   this.GetOptionValue("linename", cache);
   this.StoreOutputValue("value", "linename", cache);
   this.RunNextBlock("linename", cache);
-  this.require("modul");
+  this.require("npmmodul");
   // Just ignore anything else ;)
   ```

-  With this functions you can get or store the Input-, Option- and Outputvalues or run the next Block.
-(With the right function.
+  With this functions you can get or store the Input-, Option- and Outputvalues or run the next Block. (with the right function)

   For Example here is the code Block from the Print Action.